hoang-ho/Microservices-Web-App/CatalogService/README.md

 ```
 $ curl --header "Content-Type: application/json" --request GET  --data '{"topic":"distributed systems"}' http://localhost:5002/catalog/query
 {
-    "Books": [
+    "items": [
         {
-            "id": 1,
-            "title": "How to get a good grade in 677 in 20 minutes a day.",
+            "How to get a good grade in 677 in 20 minutes a day.": 1
-            "topic": "distributed systems"
         },
         {
-            "id": 2,
-            "title": "RPCs for Dummies.",
+            "RPCs for Dummies.": 2
-            "topic": "distributed systems"
         }
     ]
 }